propublica/sunlight-congress/legislators.md

 {% endhighlight %}

 **phone**
-Phone number of the members's DC office.
+Phone number of the member's DC office.

 **fax**
-Fax number of the members's DC office.
+Fax number of the member's DC office.

 **office**
 Office number for the member's DC office.